Amateur Radio is a fun, technical hobby for all ages.

 Do I need a licence?

-Foundation Licence: the entry level licence to Amateur Radio.
-This licence offers an entry level to the hobby, allowing licencees to operate on a selection of radio frequencies.
-Almost anyone can obtain this licence by attending a short weekend course.
+Foundation: This offers an entry level to the hobby, allowing you to operate on a selection of radio frequencies at low transmit power.
+Almost anyone can obtain this class by attending a short weekend course.

-Standard Licence: the mid-level level licence.
-This licence offers additional privileges, allowing licencees to operate with more power and on extra bands.
-This class of licence requires a little more study and knowledge.
+Standard: This mid-level offers additional privileges, allowing you to operate with more power and on extra bands.
+This class requires more study and knowledge.

-Advanced Licence: the complete licence to all that Amateur Radio has to offer.
-This licence offers access to all bands, modes, and higher power.
+Advanced: the complete access level to all that Amateur Radio has to offer.
+This level offers access to all bands, modes, and higher power.
 It requires a greater understanding of radio & electronics.

-To obtain a licence you need to sit an exam covering radio & electronics, radio regulations and a practical test.
-Each class of licence has its own exam and, depending on your background, the effort required to study and pass the exams will vary.
+To obtain a Certificate of Recognition you need to sit an exam covering radio & electronics, radio regulations and a practical test.
+Each certificate level has its own exam and, depending on your background, the effort required to study and pass the exams will vary.

 Some radio clubs offer courses, and there are two large training organisations: